-Dragons have been popular tattoos for men for decades as they represent strength, power, and wisdom.
-Dragon tattoos are also a versatile option as they can be adapted to many different art styles.
-For a dynamic shoulder tattoo, you could choose a Chinese or Japanese-style dragon as their long, snake-like bodies look great wrapped around your bicep, trap muscles, and chest.
+Dragons are popular tattoo ideas for men as they represent strength, power, and wisdom.
+Dragon tattoos are also a versatile option, as they can be adapted to many different art styles.
+For a dynamic shoulder tattoo, you could choose a Chinese tattoo or Japanese tattoo dragon as their long, snake-like bodies look great wrapped around your bicep, trap muscles, and chest.

 2. Eagle Shoulder Tattoo